kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe-Docker.md

 Use the `docker run` command with arguments as described below.
 As an example review `run-docker.cmd` in the `EtwEvents.AgentManager` directory.

-#### Asp.NET 7.0 specific arguments
+#### Asp.NET 8.0 specific arguments

-We neeed to mount some directories required by Asp.NET 7.0 into pre-determined paths in the container:
+We need to mount some directories required by Asp.NET 8.0 into pre-determined paths in the container:

 - ONLY IN DEVELOPMENT ENVIRONMENT (Debugging): Mount user secrets directory to `/root/.microsoft/usersecrets` e.g. `--mount type=bind,src="%APPDATA%\\Microsoft\\UserSecrets\\",dst=/root/.microsoft/usersecrets/,readonly`